Eisenstein degeneration of Euler systems: Overconvergent cohomology

-\begin{proposition}[{\cite[Remark 5.10]{bellaichedasgupta15}}] The intersection of $H^1_c(Y, \mathscr{D}_r)[T = f_\beta]$ with the boundary symbols is 1-dimensional, and is exactly the $\Qp(\tau)(-1-r)$ subrepresentation. \end{proposition}
+\begin{proposition}[{\cite[Remark 5.10]{bellaichedasgupta15}}] The intersection of $V^c(f_\beta)$ with the boundary symbols is 1-dimensional, and is exactly the $\tau \eps^{-1-r}$ subrepresentation. \end{proposition}

-Hence both eigenspaces $H^1(Y, \mathscr{D}_r)[T = f_\beta]^{\pm}$ must have dimension at least 1.
+Hence both eigenspaces $H^1(Y, \sD_r)[T = f_\beta]^{\pm}$ must have dimension at least 1.
 In fact these dimensions are both exactly 1, and are equal to the corresponding generalised eigenspaces, since Bellaiche's argument in \cite[Theorem 3.30]{bellaiche11a} works for non-compactly-supported cohomology also.
-We deduce that there is a short exact sequence of Galois modules
+We deduce that there is a short exact sequence of $L$-linear Galois representations